guiopen/tsp-optimization/README.md

 Afterward, reinsert the SD card into the handheld and restart or power on the device.
 Enjoy!

 Note: The scripts will be temporarily disabled if you use the performance or power-saving modes activated with the Fn key.
 To re-enable them, simply disable these modes and restart the device.

+**Roadmap:**
+ - Tune the scripts per emulator
+ - Add a way to easily apply the scripts in windows and Macos